Contents

 They will not mind being asked to leave a review for your book if they believe it will benefit you!

-Book Review Websites
+Book Promotion Websites

 These services will give you a whole bunch of initial sales which is essential for the amazon algorithm, as well as several reviews.